optiver/vulcan-py/README.md

 2. Generating the requirements from the lockfile
 3. Transforming the metadata from poetry spec to setuptools spec
 4. Creating the wheel/sdist

+If you are using shiv to create the application, you can then directly use the generated wheel to create an application, e.g. `shiv -p '/usr/bin/env python3.6' -c your_entry_point  -o {distdir}/your_bin_name -E --compile-pyc appname-1.2.3-py3-none-any.whl`